juanjogg1987/CorrelatedChainedGPs_ConvolutionProcesses/README.md

 # Correlated Chained GPs based on Convolution Processes and Variational Inducing Kernels

 This repository contains the implementation of three stochastic variational inference models: 1.
 The HetMOGP based on a Linear Model of Coregionalisation (LMC) 2.
 The Correlated Chained GP with a Convolution Processes Model (CPM) and 3.
 The Correlated Chained GP with Variational Inducing Kernels (VIKs).
+The paper reference: https://ieeexplore.ieee.org/document/9770468

 The repository consists of: